-Are you back to working from home in the Hudson Valley (or maybe you never stopped)?
-With the prevalence of the Omicron variant in and around the region, Zoom conferences, hybrid schedules, and fully remote employment continue to be the reality for many professionals.
+Are you working from home in the Hudson Valley?
+Whether you’re fully remote or operating on a hybrid schedule, the fact of the matter is that Zoom conferences, hybrid schedules, and remote employment continue to be the reality for many professionals.
 While some people excel when working remotely, many have trouble.

 That may be a result of not being able to muster up the motivation when your office has a big, comfy bed in it.
 Or perhaps because a stocked fridge is constantly calling your name.
 Whatever the case may be, a lot of us could use some help when it comes to working from home.